LLNL/raja-suite-tutorial/Intro_Tutorial/lessons/06_raja_umpire_host_device/README.md

 ```

 We will initialize the data on the CPU, but we want to do computations on
 the GPU.
-Therefore, we have to take advantage of some Umpire "Operators".
+To do this, we use Umpire **operators**.
+Recall, in lesson 3, that
-In lesson 3, we learned how to use Umpire's `memset` operator.
+we learned how to use Umpire's `memset` operator.
 This lesson
 builds on top of that to show other available operators.

 Umpire provides a number of operations implemented as methods on the